 Hendrik smiled back “I look like a pet, act like a pet, feel like a pet: so, I am a pet.
 A pet has an owner, you are my owner.”
 Henrik stated it like it was the most obvious thing in the world.

 Nora let her guard down, she was too confused to be angry.
-Mertha walked up and picked up Hendrik.
+Mertha walked up and picked Hendrik up.
 Hendrik looked ecstatic and nuzzled Mertha.
 Mertha looked down at her “let’s find somewhere a bit more secluded and we can talk this out.
-This is not how I wanted you two to meet, but I think you have waited enough.”
+This is not how I wanted you two to meet, but I think you have waited for long enough.”
 Nora felt the energy of the situation had left her, she nodded and led Mertha through the path she had made in the reeds.

 “So, she chose the name on her own?”
 Nora looked at Cleo, who lay peaceful in Mertha’s lap.